JoshiCodes/TelegramBotAPI/README.md

 # Quickstart

-For a simple quickstart have a look at the wiki
+For a simple quickstart have a look at the <a href="https://github.com/JoshiCodes/TelegramBotAPI/wiki">Wiki</a>